eranimo/invictus-old/README.md

 npm run dev
 ```

-Copy and paste the "Local" URL from the output into your browser URL bar to
+Look for `Project is running at http://localhost:4000/` in the output.
+Copy and
-visit the website.
+paste that URL in your browser's URL bar to view the website.